 Our receiving center at Belmar was assisted by two other receiving centers; one, a Marconi receiving center on Cape Cod, at Chatham, which was in charge of Radio Gunner Burke, and the other the Navy Bar Harbor Station, under Lieutenant Alessandro Fabri.

-The layout in the rugged country around Bar Harbor Station was not suitable for ground wires so reception there was usually most satisfactory with some form of loop antenna.
+The layout in the rugged country around Bar Harbor Station was not suitable for ground wires so reception there was usually most satisfactory with some form of the loop antenna.
 Radio Gunner Raymond Cole did some remarkably good work with loop antennae combined with elevated antennae.
-A number of other antennae, some of them long low wires, were also in effective use at Chatham and Bar Harbor.
+A number of other antennae, some of them long low wires, were also ineffective use at Chatham and Bar Harbor.

 One very great advantage of the buried wire system of reception is that wires thus buried will not resonate, but rather are aperiodic and can be simultaneously used on a great many different frequencies.
-Thus for the first. time the Navy had multiple reception.
+Thus for the first. time the Navy had multiple receptions.
 We were able to put as many different receivers, on as many different frequencies as we wished, on one of those underground or underwater wires.
-A further advantage lay in the fact that we had no fear of making copy during violent local thunder storms, whereas the elevated antenna would usually have to be grounded and cut off from the receiving set to prevent injury to set or to personnel.
-In fact, the local thunder storms never caused us any serious interruption.
+A further advantage lay in the fact that we had no fear of making a copy during violent local thunderstorms, whereas the elevated antenna would usually have to be grounded and cut off from the receiving set to prevent injury to set or to personnel.
+In fact, the local thunderstorms never caused us any serious interruption.

 Staff at Belmar